Dakota56865/python-scripts-collection/README.md

 What are the demographic trends in customer orders?

-Key Features
+# Key Features
 Python-based data analysis using Pandas, NumPy, Matplotlib, and Seaborn.

 Exploratory data analysis (EDA) on customer and product data to identify patterns.

 Visualizations to communicate insights on purchasing behaviors and segmentation strategies.

-Resources

-Instacart Market Basket Dataset

-Customer Dataset

-Project Highlights
+# Project Highlights
 Comprehensive customer segmentation analysis based on purchase history.

 Visualizations highlighting sales trends, customer loyalty, and demographic differences.